kittyconfusion/Orbit/README.md

 To install GtkSharp using the extension press `Ctrl/Cmd + Shift + P` and type in and select `NuGet Package Manager: Add Package`.
 The package name is `GtkSharp`.
 This should install the Gtk wrapper for C#.

+Other packages installed just in case are `GLibSharp`, `GdkSharp` and `CairoSharp`.

+Once installing NuGet, packages may be automatically installed with an on-screen prompt.

 Windows will download Gtk automatically on first compile.
+If putting into a standalone runner (without having to install gtk or dotnet first), a number of dlls from `%HOMEPATH%\AppData\Local\Gtk\3.24.24` are needed.
+Those that are needed are present in the premade release.
+Compiling without a terminal window is done on windows by changing the OutputType within Orbit.csproj to winexe.

 On MacOS, it may be necessary to download Gtk manually.
 If brew is installed, in the terminal run `brew install gtk+3`.
+The OutputType property within Orbit.csproj should be exe.
+The menu bar is known to be finicky on MacOS.